Harry-Wallbank/ForcesOfVirtues/FinalGroupProject/README.txt

 	Started working on the battle system (works unless time is put on it) Build 0.06
 	Battle system finished MVP done
+Build 0.07
+	Fixed bug to where the battle wouldnt initiate with the battlestartupscript Fixed bug to where you could hit space and end your turn in the battle and make the enemy move toward you in the battle phase